mongchanghsi/mongchanghsi/README.md

 ### Hi there 👋

 - 📚 I'm currently studying in Singapore University of Technology and Design as Computer Engineer
-- 👨‍💻 I specialize in ReactJS
+- 👨‍💻 I specialize in ReactJS with Typescript
 - 🎯 My hobby is darts especially in cricket mode!
 <!--
 **mongchanghsi/mongchanghsi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.